v-fearam/msbuild-examples/rest-api-client-generation/README.md

 - We are going to create a new console application on Visual Studio named PetReaderExecTaskExample.
 We use net6.0.
 - Create another project in the same solution: PetShopRestClient (This is going to contain the generated client as a Library).
 We use netstandard 2.1.
 The generated client doesn't compile on netstandard 2.0.
 - Go to the PetReaderExecTaskExample project, and add a project dependence to PetShopRestClient project.
-- On PetShopRestClient, include the following nuget packages
+- On PetShopRestClient, include the following NuGet packages
   - Nswag.MSBuild, it will allow us access to the code generator from MSBuild
   - Newtonsoft.Json, it will be needed to compile the generated client
   - System.ComponentModel.Annotations, it will be needed to compile the generated client